 Text for editing, demo edit 6

-Sixty percent of world population is afraid somehow to go to the dentist, but fifteen to twenty percent suffer odontophobia.
-The World Health Organization recognizes odontophobia as a severe fear of the dentistry and of receiving dental care.
-This fear often leads people to avoid going to the dentist until emergencies happen, requiring invasive treatment which can reinforce their fear of dentistry – the avoidance cycle- .
-Odontophobia symptoms are hyperventilation, tachycardia, hypertension, sudden drop in blood pressure, transpiration, insomnia, mouth dryness, nausea and vomits among others.
+Most people are afraid to go to the dentist, but fifteen to twenty percent of adults worldwide suffer a more severe fear: odontophobia [ref].
+Sufferers may hyperventilate, sweat, experience sudden changes in heart rate and blood pressure, or vomit when just thinking about the dentist’s chair.
+They avoid going to the dentist until it’s an emergency , at which time may require invasive treatments that can reinforce their phobia .

-Odontophobia can be treated in combination of behavioral and pharmacological approaches.
-The use of pleasant odors (like fresh bread or coffee), warm colors of the place, pleasant music, or beautiful paintings on the walls are effective techniques that dentists around the world are using.
-A recent study from the National Italian Union of Dental Industry showed that sensorial stimuli are decisive from the psychological perspective of patients and can be preferable than the use of anxiolytics.
-Intraligamentary anesthetics, computer-controlled injections and nitrous oxide sedatives are pharmacological ways that offer no-pain solutions.
+Fortunatelym dentists have many options treating and managing their patients with odontophobia.
+Besides conventional treatments—behavioral therapy and drugs—some surprisingly simple, low-cost interventions may also be quite effective.
+CLEARLY STATE THE MAIN POINT OF THE ESSAY.

-The study concluded that dentists can manage odontophobia by taking some simple steps: Transmit serenity and friendliness by taking time to chat with the patient; tell and show what is going to be done (which is especially effective with kids); offer earphones to isolate them from external sound and at the same time to provide music therapy; adjust the chair to the patient dimensions; provide an image of quality and professional demeanor; offer a well-illuminated place with plenty of space, and offer no-pain anesthetics.
+A recent study from the National Italian Union of Dental Industry showed that sensorial stimuli—pleasant odors (like fresh bread or coffee), warm colors, pleasant music, or beautiful paintings on the walls—work as well as anti-anxiety drugs for many patients.
+Dentists can also ease patients’ fears by Transmiting serenity and friendliness; explaining what is going to be done (which is especially effective with kids); offering earphones to isolate them from external sound and to provide music therapy; adjusting the chair to improve comfort; projecting an image of quality and professional demeanor; and offering a well-illuminated place with plenty of space.

+Researchers are also studying internet-based treatments.
+Online support communities may help odontophobics.
+MORE DETAILS ABOUT THESE INTERNET-BASED TREATMENTS

+Some patients will still require drugs to manage anxiety or pain.
+Pharmalogical options include: anesthetics, injections, sedation of nitrous oxide, anti-anxiety drugs, and general anesthesia.
+MORE DETAILS ABOUT THE RISKS AND BENEFITS OF DRUGS

 By now, oral hygiene continues to be the best way to avoid going to the dentist, but that doesn’t solve the phobia.
-Researchers are now focusing on the use of internet as a way to confront anxiety, suggesting the effectiveness of online support communities on helping odontophobics to successfully receive dental care.
+Dentists should consider the wide range of options for helping patients with odontophobia.
+POINT OUT THE MAIN POINT OF THE ESSAY